 Currency risk is the risk that the foreign currency denominated assets will lose value due to the effect of an adverse exchange rate movement.
 Exposure to currency risk is determined at total portfolio level and specified in the Reference Portfolio and the actual portfolio.

-Table 1 in section 4 specifies the net foreign currency exposure in the Reference Portfolio for benchmarking purposes.
-Table A1 in the Appendix specifies the Fund's target currency exposure while Tables A2 and A3 specify the ranges bounding that exposure permitted for rebalancing and DAA.
+Appendix Table 1 specifies the net foreign currency exposure in the Reference Portfolio for benchmarking purposes.
+Appendix Table 3 specifies the Fund's target currency exposure while Appendix Tables 4 and 5 specify the ranges bounding that exposure permitted for rebalancing and DAA.

-Derivative Risk i)
+i) Derivative Risk